mezzenascosilvana/fullstack/MyNotes.md

 - Learning and practicing style
 - Introduction to global style // block with diferentes styles to avoid to write a single style in each lline
  - Remmeber each component has a marging and padding by default. they are present in each single component or tag by default
-- Learning "<table>" tag and their structure
+- Learning "table" tag and their structure
-- Review the <a> and the <href> tag // class 3 I have more practice
+- Review the "a" and the "href" tag // class 3 I have more practice
-- Introduction to "<asid>" and "<section>" tags
+- Introduction to "asid" and "section" tags
 - Example of the page with "<aside>" is RTE website
 1. Question?
-When should I use in a "<style>" for example border-radius: 50%; o border-radius: 50px;
+When should I use in a "style" for example border-radius: 50%; o border-radius: 50px;
 2. Question? why the table is on the left if I have an style to center the text?
 3. Question? why my video isnt reproducing